vineetg33/zentreeTabs/README.md

     <img src="public/nested tabs.png" alt="Nested Tabs Example" width="80%" />
   </div>
 - **Native Group Sync**: Chrome Tab Groups show up as folders.
 Collapsing a folder in the sidebar collapses the actual group in the top strip (and vice versa).
-- **Modern UI**: Designed with a "vibe coding" aesthetic—glassmorphism, smooth hover effects, and full Dark Mode support.
 - **Drag & Drop**: Smooth HTML5 drag-and-drop to reorder tabs or change the nesting hierarchy.
 You can also drag tabs directly into Group Headers.
 - **Multi-Select**: Use `Ctrl/Cmd + Click` or `Shift + Click` to select multiple tabs for batch closing or grouping.

 - **Utilities**:
   - **Renaming**: Double-click any tab to give it a custom alias (saved locally).
   - **Bookmarks & Downloads**: Manage your bookmarks and track active downloads directly within the panel.
 - **Theming**:
-  - Comes with 5 themes: Ocean (Default), Sunset, Forest, Berry, and Monochrome.
+  - Comes with 8 themes: Cream (Default), Mist, Sage, Blush, Sand, Lavendar, Seaform, and Stone
   - Toggles for "Background Mesh" and "Glassy Tabs" to tweak the look.
   <div align="center">
     <img src="public/colors.png" alt="Theming Options" width="40%" />